 Portsmouth is a near-perfect destination for families with young children, especially in the summer, with a broad variety of family-friendly hotel accommodations and notably unique and interesting, kid-friendly restaurants and attractions.

-Most attractions, including Prescott Park, daily harbor cruises on the M/V Heritage, and daily cruises to the Isles of Shoals on the M/V Thomas Laighton are within walking range of all the in-town hotels, and the remainder are quickly and easily drivable.
+Most attractions, including Prescott Park, the Prescott Park Arts Festival (pictured at left in the second row, above), daily harbor cruises on the M/V Heritage, and daily cruises to the Isles of Shoals on the M/V Thomas Laighton (pictured at right, below) are within walking range of all the in-town hotels, and the remainder are quickly and easily drivable.

 Getting to Portsmouth is Easy